oladon/PaizoCampaignTools/README.md

-There are three main tools included in this bundle: the Arranger (rearranges the user campaigns page to be more readable [with less scrolling]), the User Blacklist (greys out or hides posts by certain users), and Highlighter (highlights the "(x new)" link on campaign pages).
+There are three main tools included in this bundle: the Arranger (rearranges the user campaigns page to be more readable [with less scrolling]), the User Blacklist (greys out or hides posts by certain users), Highlighter (highlights the "(x new)" link on campaign pages), and Campaign Chat (lets you chat live with other people in the same campaigns).

 For Opera users, the old user scripts are still available, but the User Blacklist feature is not included.
 If anyone's interested in teaming up